-Years before they came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics
+Silicon Valley feared Facebook’s bullying tactics years before they came to the attention of regulators

 Zuckerberg was impressed by Instagram’s exclusive focus on visual communication, telling a deputy that the company was “approaching this problem from the perspective of how to help people take beautiful photos,” which was different from Facebook’s “gimmicky” approach, according to the FTC suit.
 Facebook had not conquered smartphones.

-Zuckerberg felt that utilizing the phone’s camera was a growing trend in social networking, one the company did not want to fall behind on.
+Zuckerberg thought that utilizing the phone’s camera was a growing trend in social networking, one the company did not want to fall behind on.
 “One concerning trend is that a huge number of people are using Instagram every day,” he wrote, according to the documents.

 Zuckerberg’s purchase of Instagram for $1 billion, which took its 16 employees by surprise, came with promises of independence.

 But shortly after the company was acquired, a team from Facebook came in and began introducing photo-tagging and other Facebook features.
-Instagram’s product teams felt these features were too identified with Facebook, according to people familiar with the meetings.
+Instagram’s product teams thought these features were too identified with Facebook, according to people familiar with the meetings.
 Facebook also prevented Instagram from introducing features that would compete with Facebook, according to documents in the lawsuit.

 The clash over Instagram’s independence eventually led its founders, Kevin Systrom and Mike Krieger, to quit in 2018.